 Alberta is an industrious province, and attracts droves of people to live and earn good wages.
 There are few spots where people can go to just be.
 To revel in the beauty it has to offer, to unwind and forget about industry, to play in winter like winter is meant to be played in.
 For a long weekend we were privileged to discover and enjoy that Jasper is one of those rare places.

-There is no reason to be in Jasper except (for the skiing, warm people, good food, skating, mountain scenery) to be in Jasper.
+There is no reason to be in Jasper except (for the skiing, warm people, great Jasper restaurants, skating, mountain scenery) to be in Jasper.

 Staying at the Fairmont Jasper Park Lodge is an experience onto itself.
 It’s a resort spread out over 700 acres, so visitors are never far from the nature they are there to celebrate.
 Their services are top-notch: we pulled up to reception and were greeted with a gourmet hot chocolate station, there is pond skating in winter and water sports in summer.
 There are ample food choices on site and the rooms are extremely cozy and comfortable.
 It is *thee* place to stay in Jasper, for very good reason.